Dr. Zhou will not be admitting new grad students for the 2022-2023 application cycle.

-Chenshu Zhou (she, her) is Assistant Professor of Cinema Studies in the Department of History of Art at the University of Pennsylvania.
-She received her PhD from Stanford University (2016).
-Prior to joining the faculty at Penn, she held postdoctoral teaching positions in NYU Shanghai (2019-2020) and Stanford University (2016-2019).
+Chenshu Zhou (she/her) is Assistant Professor of Cinema Studies in the History of Art Department and the Cinema and Media Studies Program at the University of Pennsylvania.
+She received her PhD from Stanford University in 2016.
+Prior to joining the faculty at Penn, she held postdoctoral teaching positions at NYU Shanghai (2019-2020) and Stanford University (2016-2019).

 With broad training in film and media studies and Chinese art and cultural history, Dr. Zhou’s research explores a variety of questions related to the moving images, in particular spectatorship, exhibition, and temporality.